squidfunk/mkdocs-material/docs/setup/setting-up-social-cards.md

     Note that you must set [`site_url`][site_url] when using the social plugin, or the generated cards will not be correctly linked.
-Social media services like Twitter and Facebook demand that social previews point to an absolute URL, which the plugin can only compute when [`site_url`][site_url] is set.
+Social media services like X and Facebook demand that social previews point to an absolute URL, which the plugin can only compute when [`site_url`][site_url] is set.
     Example: